-► Refer to the website www.endress.com/support/return-material for information on the procedure and conditions for returning devices.
+Check the website www.endress.com/support/return-material for information on the procedure and general conditions.

 13.4 Disposal

 If required by the Directive 2012/19/EU on waste electrical and electronic equipment (WEEE), the product is marked with the depicted symbol in order to minimize the disposal of WEEE as unsorted municipal waste.
 Do not dispose of products bearing this marking as unsorted municipal waste.
 Instead, return them to the manufacturer for disposal under the applicable conditions.